 It seems that’s what Facebook and Twitter have become.
 It’s a place where people feel comfortable ranting without consequence.
 From my perspective, it makes both sides spewing out the vitriol look like total asses.

 Staying Positive – Words Matter

 The Facebook exchange I described reminded me that words matter.
 We seem to have lost the ability to disagree with each other without being disagreeable.
 I know some of the people in this conversation.
 They are blogger friends of mine.

 I realize the political climate in our country is about as cynical as can be.
 Extremes on both sides are shouting at each other.
-Rather than having healthy debate over issues, their goal seems to be to destroy the character of the person with whom they disagree.
+Rather than having a healthy debate over issues, their goal seems to be to destroy the person's character with whom they disagree.
 I realize that’s not a news flash to most people.
 But it seems to be at a fever pitch right now.

 We should allow the current political environment to spill into our relationships.
 It’s OK to disagree with others.
 Let’s be respectful and not stoop to the level of trying to degrade them as people.